The world is huge

 Nattawut Thammasak | Adobe Stock

-Airlines can choose to offer customers the ability to hold a fare for free for up to 24 hours in lieu of offering a refund within 24 hours.
-Be sure to check that the airline you’re booking with doesn’t offer this before you buy your ticket—American Airlines is one that offers the free 24 hour hold.
-If the airline does offer the free hold, you can still save money by putting the fare on hold and waiting to see if the price drops within 24 before you actually buy the ticket.
+2. Airlines can offer customers the ability to hold a fare for free for up to 24 hours instead of providing a refund within 24 hours.
+Be sure to check that the airline you’re booking with doesn’t offer this before you buy your ticket—for example, American Airlines offers a free 24-hour hold on select flights.
+If the airline does provide this service, you can still save money by putting the fare on hold and waiting to see if the price drops within 24 before you buy the ticket.

-This rule only applies to flights booked at least seven days before departure, so you won’t be able to get a refund if you’re booking a ticket less than a week before you fly.
+3. The 24-hour rule only applies to flights booked at least seven days before departure, so know that you won’t be able to get a refund if you book a ticket less than a week before your flight.

 How Do You Cancel Under the 24 Hour Rule?